 Materials: Matte Black Paint or Chalk Board Paint, Chalk, Wood

-If you got some potted plants inside your home, paint your pot with a chalkboard paint or a matte black paint and then label them with a chalk.
-You can also try this method as a variation to the wooden sign marker, instead of labeling them with paint, paint it with chalkboard paint.
-They’re reusable and inexpensive as well.
+If you got some potted plants inside your home, paint your pot with chalkboard paint or matte black paint and then label them with chalk.
+You can also try this method as a variation to the wooden sign marker, instead of labeling them with paint, paint them with chalkboard paint.
+They are reusable and inexpensive as well.

 Wine Cork Marker

 Materials: Wine Cork, Black Permanent Marker, Stick